FabricMC/fabric-docs/develop/rendering/basic-concepts.md

 :::

 ::: warning IMPORTANT UPDATE
-Starting from 1.21.6, large changes are being implemented to the rendering pipeline, such as moving towards `RenderLayer`s and `RenderPipeline`s and more importantly, `RenderState`s, with the ultimate goal of being able to prepare the next frame while drawing the current frame.
+Starting from 1.21.6, large changes are being implemented to the rendering pipeline, such as moving towards `RenderType`s and `RenderPipeline`s and more importantly, `RenderState`s, with the ultimate goal of being able to prepare the next frame while drawing the current frame.
 In the "preparation" phase, all game data used for rendering is extracted to `RenderState`s, so another thread can work on drawing that frame while the next frame is being extracted.

 For example, in 1.21.8 GUI rendering adopted this model, and `GuiGraphics` methods simply add to the render state.
 The actual uploading to the `BufferBuilder` happens at the end of the preparation phase, after all elements have been added to the `RenderState`.
 See `GuiRenderer#prepare`.